Recession Proof Your Business

 After you have completed your cash flow budget and you're confident that it actually reflects your predicted position, you should be able to identify if you're likely to need an injection of funds to support the business.
 Careful planning might let you restructure the timing of certain payments to prevent the cash shortfall occurring or you may need to have finance facilities in place.

 Being a financial tool, accuracy is important but this can be difficult with forecasting.
-We can assist you with the preparation of your cashflow budget using computerised spreadsheets that allow us to produce forecasts based on a number of 'what if' scenarios.
+We can assist you with the preparation of your cash flow budget using computerised spreadsheets that allow us to produce forecasts based on a number of 'what if' scenarios.
 If you would like a copy of an 'electronic cashflow worksheet' please contact our office.
-Accounting software programs like Cashflow Manager can generate a budget using historical data at the click of a button.
+Our preferred accounting software program, Cashflow Manager can also generate a budget using historical data at the click of a button.
 We can then monitor variances on a monthly or quarterly basis.